 The idea for an arboretum at the University of Washington has been dated to 1891, when Edmond S. Meany (1862-1935) worked to move the university campus from its original downtown location to a more spacious setting.
 Meany, who was both a professor at the university and a state legislator, campaigned to convince his fellow legislators to authorize the purchase of a large tract of land on the shores of Lake Washington and Lake Union just north of the Montlake Portage.
 He argued that the prospective campus's 587 acres would allow room to develop an arboretum that would benefit students' studies and provide opportunities to conduct research on marketable trees.
 Many legislators either had a personal interest in the timber industry or represented districts with economies that relied on it, and Meany succeeded in his campaign.

 The university opened at its current location in 1895.
 Second-growth forest covered the new campus.
 For years, Meany organized annual Campus Days during which students cleared ground and planted trees.
-The sequoia standing in 2012 near Smith Hall survives from these early days.
+A sequoia standing near Smith Hall survived from these early days until 2015, when it was was destroyed by a lightning strike.
 Following the Alaska-Yukon-Pacific Exposition, a world's fair held on the campus in 1909, a number of the trees planted by Meany and the students were removed to make way for additional campus development.